parvanesh/parvanesh/README.md

 - 💬 Ask me about R & Python.
 - 🌱 I’m currently learning Deep Learning & Nueral networks.
 - ⚡ I’m the founder of RladiesMilan which is a R programming community to promote diversity & inclusivity in Data Science, more info: (https://meetup.com/R-Ladies-Milan/) and dedictaed repository: (https://github.com/parvanesh/rladies-milan)
-- I am Woman in Data science conference Ambassador in Milan from Stanford university: (http://widsmilan.com)
+- 👯I am Woman in Data science conference Ambassador in Milan from Stanford university: (http://widsmilan.com)

 ## My Values
 - Responsible